-These educational games tackle the integrity, transparency and ethical issues associated to the Frontex Agency.
-Based on the escape game concept, the players are immersed in the Frontex world through an important investigation.
-They will have to search the building, collect clues, solve riddles and complete a final mission to solve a mysterious case.
+These educational games tackle the integrity, transparency and ethical issues related to the Frontex Agency.
+In these games, the players are immersed in the Frontex world through an important investigation.
+They will have to search the building, collect clues, solve riddles, discuss with characters and complete a final mission to solve a mysterious case.
 Through this experience, the aim is to provide a range of perspectives and insights into several aspects of the agency’s workings and to raise awareness on related integrity, transparency and human rights issues.

 To allow any citizen to enjoy this playful yet educational experience, we have developed 2 types of games, based on a similar scenario:

 Created in 2004, Frontex is the European Border and Coast Guard Agency in charge of controlling and protecting the external borders of the European Union.
 Funded by the EU and the Schengen countries, it has benefited in recent years from a large budget increase, making it the European agency with the largest budget.

 With its growing role in the European landscape, many NGOs and MEPs are expressing concerns about the Agency’s increasing responsibilities.
 Its operations, actions and functioning raise important questions, particularly in terms of human rights, integrity and transparency.